 The last acquired parcel (Elizabeth and Thomas Morrison Tract of the Wild Turkey Strand Preserve-#345), also had areas damaged from an intense wildfire (April 2007; before acquisition) that burned through pine flatwoods and cypress communities that were also infested with the invasive exotic melaleuca tree, a highly flammable and fire tolerant plant.
 Another contractor recently completed (Jan.
 30-March 2, 2009) work removing the majority of large-medium sized melaleuca trees from the preserve for free.
 These trees were cut down and turned into mulch.
 As you can imagine, the timing is wonderful considering the current tightening of budgets.

 During the spring of 2011, an exotic plant contractor was hired to treat hundreds of acres of regrowth and smaller exotic trees not removed by the heavy equipment work crews.
+In 2014, over 1300 areas of WTSP will receive exotic plant control retreatment.
 This work will be an on-going activity at all areas of the Preserve throughout the coming years.